 A wide variety of noodles are available in Japan, among which the four dishes, Ramen, Udon, Soba, and Yakisoba, are the most popular and widely enjoyed.

-In addition to these, we Japanese have some other common noodle dishes to eat at home or restaurants in daily life.
+In addition, we Japanese have some other noodle dishes to eat at home or in restaurants.

-Actually, Abura Soba is flavored directly with seasonings such as sesame oil, soy-sauce-based sauce, chili oil, and vinegar.
-The soupless ramen is called Abura Soba because the main seasoning is oil.
+The latter directly flavors its noodles with seasonings such as sesame oil, soy sauce-based sauce, chili oil, and vinegar.
+The soupless Ramen is Abura Soba because its main seasoning is oil.

-When a bowl of Abura Soba is served, the flavor base, such as seasoning oil and sauce, is placed on the bottom of the bowl.
-So after Abura Soba is served, you add some chili oil and vinegar to the noodle dish to your taste first.
+Abura Soba has its flavor base, such as seasoning oil and sauce, on the bottom of the bowl.

 After being served in the restaurant, you can add chili oil and vinegar to the noodles to your taste before eating.

 Then, give it all a good stir to coat the noodles with the seasonings.
 As you can guess, the mixing style gives Abura Soba another name Mazesoba.

 Abura Soba has gained popularity and is also available in instant noodles.
 And this Myojo Bubuka Abura Soba (ぶぶか油そば) is the top-seller.

 Bubuka (ぶぶか) is one of the best Abura Soba specialty shops in Tokyo, whose main restaurant is in Kichijoji (MAP).
 The collaboration product with Myojo has been around since 2002.